kubeshop/kusk-gateway/docs/guides/cert-manager.md

 Kusk Gateway will also watch your certificates for updates and will reload the EnvoyFleet config automatically without the need for any manual actions.

-## Install Cert Manager
+## **Install Cert Manager**
 Cert Manager can be installed using the following command which uses the default configuration.

 `kubectl apply -f https://github.com/cert-manager/cert-manager/releases/latest/download/cert-manager.yaml`

-For other installation methods, refer to Cert Manager's installation [document](https://cert-manager.io/docs/installation/)
+For other installation methods, refer to Cert Manager's installation [document](https://cert-manager.io/docs/installation/).

-## Issue a certificate
+## **Issue a Certificate**
 To issue a certificate, we need to define an Issuer or ClusterIssuer.
-This defines which Certificate Authority Cert Manager will use to issue the certificate.
+This defines which Certificate Authority Cert Manager will be used to issue the certificate.

-For demonstration purposes, let's use a simple self-signed certificate issuer
+For demonstration purposes, let's use a simple self-signed certificate issuer:

 ```yaml
 kubectl apply -f - <<EOF